fespinoza/custom-git-scripts/README.md

 	Example: `git not-released builds/beta/81 master`

+- `git open-in-github`: opens the origin repository in the browser for the public github or the enterprise version.

 ## Aliases

 The new git commands are supposed to be descriptive, now for convenience you